MotasemAlfarra/Data_Dependent_Randomized_Smoothing/README.md

 ## Certifying the model with data dependent smoothing.

 To Certify a model with data dependent randomized smoothing, we use the repo https://github.com/locuslab/smoothing where we replace `certify.py` with `certify_ds.py`.

+## Wanna Use DS in a New RS Training framework ?

+No problem, all what you need is to use the code in `optimze_sigma.py` within the training fromwork.
+Upon training, run `optimze_sigma.py` for the samples in the test set with propper setting of the hyperparameters.
+Certify the final model with the output parameters gotten from the previous step.